ADMISSION AND REGISTRATION

 We reserve the right to cancel classes due to low enrollment.

-Should there be insufficient enrollment in any Suzuki group class, we reserve the right to substitute an Orff class in lieu of the group class or to grandfather the student out of group class until such a time as there is sufficient enrollment.
+Should there be insufficient enrollment in any Suzuki group class, we reserve the right to substitute an Orff class or the like in lieu of the group class, or to grandfather the student out of group class until such a time as there is sufficient enrollment.

 A student may be dismissed from the program for violation of any of the Academy’s policies.